Tulane University School of Law: Study abroad

-JD/MBA program
+JD/MBA

 Tulane benefits from having a top law school and a top business school located immediately next to one another, both of which consistently rank among the top 50 in the nation, according to the U.S. News & World Report and the Financial Times (the Finance department in particular has been ranked among the top 10 in the world on several occasions).
 This close proximity has facilitated the growth of Tulane's JD/MBA program.
 In the '06–'07 school year, Tulane boasted of having 25 joint JD/MBA candidates.
 In March 2007, Tulane announced that it had hired a new business law professor, whose objectives would include "maximiz[ing]...the growth of the Law School's JD/MBA joint degree," and strengthening ties between the law school and Freeman School of Business.
 In January 2008, the Tulane JD/MBA Club held a networking event in New York City with the creator of jdmba.com, an interschool JD/MBA networking website.

 Recent JD/MBA graduates have gone on to work for law firms, management consulting firms, investment banks, and in-house legal departments in New York, Houston, New Orleans, Los Angeles, and other cities.
 The program does not require highly qualified applicants to have significant full-time work experience.

-In March 2009, the University announced the designation of a $1.5 million donation to support in perpetuity a JD/MBA professor of national stature at Tulane.
+In March 2009, the university announced the designation of a $1.5 million donation to support in perpetuity a JD/MBA professor of national stature at Tulane.

-JD/MHA program
+JD/MHA

 The joint Juris Doctor/Master of Health Administration program with the Tulane School of Public Health and Tropical Medicine (TUSPH&TM) permits students to earn both degrees in 4 years, whereas normally the JD would take 3 years and the MHA, 2 years.
 Students take 79 units in the law school (rather than the normally-required 88 units) and 46 units in TUSPH&TM.
 Students are permitted to skip the course Social and Behavioral Aspects of Global Health which is normally required for the Public Health Core.
 Students take Health Care Law in the law school instead of the TUSPH&TM version of the course, and the course counts for both JD and MHA.

-In recent years, the program has enrolled 0–2 students per year, and graduating students have gone into health care law practice and health care management in approximately equal numbers.
+In recent years, the program has enrolled 0–2 students per year and graduating students have gone into health care law practice and health care management in approximately equal numbers.